-Using K2P’s Pathogen Mapping Tool (PMT) to identify priority parishes and on-site sanitation interventions for improved and safely managed sanitation
+Using K2P’s Pathogen Flow and Mapping Tool to identify priority parishes and on-site sanitation interventions for improved and safely managed sanitation

 The results presented in this case study are preliminary.
 All models rely on available and accurate data, tools using these models for application should be viewed in light of the assumptions used for the scenarios